fastify/fastify/docs/Guides/Migration-Guide-V4.md

 console.log(res.json().message) // 'wrapped'
 ```

+>The root error handler is Fastify’s generic error handler.
+>This error handler will use the headers and status code in the Error object,
+>if they exist. **The headers and status code will not be automatically set if
+>a custom error handler is provided**.

 ### Removed `app.use()` ([#3506](https://github.com/fastify/fastify/pull/3506))

 With v4 of Fastify, `app.use()` has been removed and the use of middleware is